HVPA/hvpa.github.io/index.md

 The Node consists of a secure, digital data repository and a suite of collection tools.
 The Australian Nodes has been developed since 2010 with support from Federal Government through the National eResearch Architecture Taskforce (NeAT) and National eResearch Collaboration Tools and Resources (NeCTAR) Projects.

-As a Country Node member of the Human Variome Project, the Australian Node is Australia’s contribution to global data collection and sharing efforts.
+As a Country Node member of the Human Variome Project, the Australian Node is Australia's contribution to global data collection and sharing efforts.

 ## How it works
 Information on genetic test results and interpretations is automatically collected from participating laboratories in Australia at the same time as a report is issued to the medical practitioner requesting the test.
 All information that can potentially be used to identify an individual is removed from the record before it is securely transferred to the Node repository.